You are free to choose, but you are not free of the consequences of those choices.

 Sense of achievement

-Making our own decisions and carrying the load and responsibility that comes along with those choices aid to create a sense of achievement.
+Making our own decisions and carrying the load and responsibility that comes along with those choices aid in creating a sense of achievement.

 It’s not that self-evident to make your own choices, since that also involves having to take ownership for all the failures and mistakes we make.
 The human ego makes it hard to admit we’re not perfect indeed.